yeoldegrove/osism.github.io/docs/advanced-guides/cloud-in-a-box.md

 sidebar_position: 10
 ---

-# Cloud in a Box
+# Cloud in a Box - CiaB

-💡 Cloud in a Box is a single node installation of OSISM.
-Everything you need to work with Kubernetes is included.
-It is well suited for development and for use as an edge cloud in special cases.
+💡 Cloud in a Box (CiaB) is a minimalistic installation of OSISM with only services which are needed to make it work with Kubernetes.
+It is intended for use as a development system on bare-metal or for use in edge environments.

 :::warning

-In the moment the secrets are stored in plain text in the [osism/cloud-in-a-box](https://github.com/osism/cloud-in-a-box) repository and are not secure.
+At the moment the secrets are stored in plain text in the [osism/cloud-in-a-box](https://github.com/osism/cloud-in-a-box) repository and are not secure.
 Do not use for public accessible systems.
 In the future, the secrets will be generated automatically.

 :::